nelson-yao/PRS-on-SPARK/README.md

 ### Output file
 By default, the output format of PRS results and SNP logs is csv.

+### SNP log
+If the user selects the option, the SNPs that are used for each p-value threshold will be logged into a file with the same name as the output file but with ".snplog" as the extension.
+This may include the SNPs that have missing calls for some samples.

 ## Running command-line script PRS_run.py
 ### Parameters